 The fees for new applicants are made up of an application fee and a first entry fee.
 Payment by debit card is £106 for the application fee and £257 for the first entry fee.
 Applicants who are paying by credit card will incur a 2% surcharge.
 Applicants who cannot join the register, for example, owing to a fitness to practice issue, will only be charged the application fee, the first entry fee will be refunded.

-All pharmacists are required to declare their fitness to practice.
+All pharmacists are required to declare their fitness to practise.
 Things to declare include:-

 - criminal convictions